 The next activity was a primary source analysis.
 The students read and dissected the meaning of political cartoons from the 1950s and 1960s which were published by The Sunday Express and London Evening Standard.
 We had a conversation on how to analyse and try to understand these sources – asking the students 'What can we infer from this source about Black people’s experiences working in the health service?' and 'What do you think the creator of the cartoon is trying to say?'
 The students discussed amongst themselves in small groups and shared their ideas with the hall, before we gave detailed explanations and the wider historical context behind the cartoons.
 This activity was a fun and interesting way to remind the students of how diverse people's interpretations of primary sources can be.

-Finally, we ended the workshop on a quiz based on the new information the students had learned as well as wider Black British and healthcare history.
-The quiz was exciting and competitive.
-Our tie breaker question was ‘what country was Princess Tshai Haile Selassie from?’
+Finally, we ended the workshop with a quiz based on the new information the students had learned.
+It also included questions on general Black British history and the NHS.
+It was an exciting and competitive experience which all the students were invested in.
+Our tie breaker question was ‘What country was Princess Tshai Haile Selassie from?’
 This led to a huge eruption of cheers and celebration for the student who was first to guess ‘Ethiopia.’

 Overall, the workshop was really fulfilling and an indication of how enriching and important teaching Black British history in schools is.
-YHP will continue to provide avenues for people to learn more about Black British history and we look forward to our next workshop!
+YHP will continue to provide avenues for people to learn more about this history and we look forward to our next workshop!